Last update: April 2022

 This profile includes members of the ANSF as well as civilian profiles affiliated with the government, such as civil servants and members of the judiciary.

-ANSF personnel on duty or off-duty alike have been a priority target for the Taliban.
+During the years of the conflict, ANSF personnel both on or off-duty have been a priority target for the Taliban.
 After the Doha Agreement in February 2020, the Taliban increased their attacks on government forces, mainly in rural areas.
-Such attacks occurred in places where ANSF personnel gathered, for example, at army bases, police stations and checkpoints.
-ANSF members were reportedly singled out and targeted while travelling on the road, for example at mobile checkpoints.
-Deliberate killings and abductions were also reported, and explicitly legitimised by the Taliban Layeha (code of conduct).
-According to the Layeha, the Taliban were instructed to make ANSF members surrender and/or join the group.
-The Layeha also delegated Ta’ziri (punishment) authority to the Imam, the deputy Imam, the provincial judge or, in their absence, to the provincial governor to order the execution of an allegedly guilty ANSF detainee or any other employee/official of the government arrested by the group.
-Torture against detainees, including ANSF personnel, was also reported [Anti-government elements, 1.2.1, 2.5, 2.6.1; State structure, 2.1; Security 2020, 1.1.1, 1.3, 1.5.2].
+Attacks against government forces at army bases, police stations and checkpoints, deliberate killings, executions, abductions and torture against detainees, including ANSF personnel, were reported, and explicitly legitimised by the Taliban Layeha (code of conduct).
+According to the Layeha, the Taliban were instructed to make ANSF members surrender and/or join the group [Anti-government elements, 1.2.1, 2.5, 2.6.1; State structure, 2.1; Security 2020, 1.1.1, 1.3, 1.5.2].

 Family members of security forces have also been targeted by insurgents.
-Moreover, family members were often pressured to convince their relative to give up his or her position in the security forces.
+Moreover, during the years of the conflict, family members were often pressured to convince their relative to give up his or her position in the security forces.
 There were also reports of former members of the ANSF who have been targeted after having left the ANSF [Anti-government elements, 2.6.1; Conflict targeting, 1.3.1, 1.4.1].

 Judges, prosecutors, and other judicial staff have been important targets for the Taliban.
-Targeted killings, abductions and threats have been reported.
+Targeted killings, abductions and threats have been reported during the years of the conflict.
 Judges also frequently received threats from local leaders or armed groups [State structure, 3.3; Conflict targeting, 1.2.2; Security 2020, 1.3.3, 1.3.4, 1.4.2].

-There have been reports of civilians being threatened and/or killed for being employees or (perceived) supporters or spies for the government.
-Important targets included tribal or community elders and heads of villages suspected of cooperating with the government, as well as local or provincial council members or government officials [Anti-government elements, 2.6.2; Security 2020, 1.3.3, 1.3.4, 2; Conflict targeting, 1.2.2, 220.127.116.11].
+There have been reports of civilians being threatened and/or killed for being employees or (perceived) supporters or spies for the government, such as tribal or community elders and heads of villages, as well as local or provincial council members or government officials [Anti-government elements, 2.6.2; Security 2020, 1.3.3, 1.3.4, 2; Conflict targeting, 1.2.2, 18.104.22.168].

 Threats, targeted killings and parallel justice punishment of individuals accused of criticising the Taliban or supporting the government were also documented [Anti-government elements, 2.6.2; Criminal law and customary justice, 1.8].